 When the airbag deploys, it cushions the hard components of the windshield, the wipers and the lower part of the A-pillars.
 The system also raises the hood and activates an airbag, providing a gap between the engine components and hood.

 As an Atlanta pedestrian injury lawyer, I am pleased to see this new technology and hope other auto manufacturers plan on creating similar technology to help reduce pedestrian injuries in the event of a pedestrian accident.
-Until then, injured pedestrians in Georgia should contact the Law Offices of Shane Smith at 770-HURT-999 for a free consultation today.
+Until then, injured pedestrians in Georgia should contact Shane Smith Law at 770-HURT-999 for a free consultation today.